Kernix13/markdown-cheatsheet/README.md

 For discord, you have to enter the markdown syntax to have it display, however, on Slack there are editor buttons for everything in this guide.

-I also fold syntax for Definition lists but it did not work for me.
-Let me know if you know how to use that.

 ### Hidden text on Discord

-On Discord you may sometimes see a black rectangle that reveals tet or code when you click on it.
+On Discord you may sometimes see a black rectangle that reveals text or code when you click on it.
 Use double pipes before and after the text/code that you want to conceal:

     ||Spoiler text|| in Discord

 **NOTE**: This does not work on Slack or here on GitHub.

 I'm adding on definitions because I saw it on a Markdown post but it doesn't work for me.
-Perhaps this only works in Discord as well:
+Perhaps this only works in Discord as well.
+Let me know if you know how to use that:

     Definition: term : definition